Yann39/self-hosted/README.md

 ### IP whitelisting

 We will set up **IP whitelisting** so that we can allow only traffic from the local network or from the VPN for some of our services.
-Indeed, even if we do not have defined public subdomains for these services, they can still be reached via the IP address!
+Indeed, even if we do not have defined public subdomains for these services, they can still be reached via the IP address (actually in that case Traefik will not route the request, but it is still better to have this additional security).

 Basically it involves creating a **Traefik middleware** for defining the IP whitelist and apply it to the needed services.